Glujaz/yt-part---a-Shell/README.md

 If you want to dowload the part of a youtube video between 00:42 and 1:00 and name it output.mp4 you can use :

-`yt-part -start 00:42 -length 00:18 -n output https://www.youtube.com/watch?v=dQw4w9WgXcQ`
+`sh yt-part -start 00:42 -length 00:18 -n output https://www.youtube.com/watch?v=dQw4w9WgXcQ`

 If you want to download the first 30 seconds of a youtube video, and have the output file as a mkv you can use :

-`yt-part -length 30 -format mkv https://www.youtube.com/watch?v=dQw4w9WgXcQ`
+`sh yt-part -length 30 -format mkv https://www.youtube.com/watch?v=dQw4w9WgXcQ`

 ## Dependencies

 This programm uses yt-dlp and ffmpeg, both should be available in your respective distribution repositories :

-Debian (and derivatives) : `sudo apt install yt-dlp ffmpeg`
+ffmpeg is already installed in a-shell yt-dlp : pip install yt-dlp
-Arch (and derivatives) : `sudo pacman -S yt-dlp ffmpeg`

-## Installation

-You can install yt-part with the commands :

-`sudo cp yt-part /bin/ && sudo chmod +x /bin/yt-part`

-## Uninstallation

-You can easily uninstall yt-part with the command :

-`sudo rm /bin/yt-part`
+##install

+to download the code, us lg2 clone followed by the repo link. in a-Shell, running shellscripts is done by typing "sh" first.

 ## Licence